al Social - In self-iso·la·tion

-After 3 years working remotely from France, I couldn't see myself longer without a team IRL.
-I decided to move back to the U.S. to join my original team.
-My work visa came early this year after an endless maze of bureaucracy.
-By the time I packed my bags and arrived in Brooklyn everything was starting to be different...
-Back to the office where I belong for barely a month.
-Next thing I know I need to stay 6 feet apart from my coworkers and work from home.
-But where's home when you just returned and don't have an address yet?!
+After three years working remotely from France, I couldn't imagine myself going any longer without a team in person.
+So I moved back to the U.S. to rejoin my team.
+My work visa finally came early this year after what felt like an endless bureaucratic maze.
+I packed my bags, arrived in Brooklyn... and everything was starting to feel different.
+Back in the office for barely a month, and suddenly I need to stay six feet apart and work from home.
+But where's home when you've just returned and don't even have an adress yet?!

 Situation Report